strangers-bd/strangers/beginners/easy/037.calculate-compound-interest/README.md

 - Logic

-  - follow the formula to calculate compound interest
+  - follow the formula to calculate compound interest.
+  - input principle amount.
+Store it in some variable say principle.
+  - Input time in some variable say time.
+  - Input rate in some variable say rate.

 Where,
 P is principle amount,